 Does God exist?
-And if so, is there any proof for his existence?
-To the first, I wholehearted affirm that God does exist.
+And if so, is there any proof of his existence?
+For the first question, I wholeheartedly affirm that God does exist.
 But the answer to the second question is not as clear.
 Oftentimes, it seems that when that question is asked, the one asking it is demanding irrefutable scientific evidence for the existence of God.
 So for them, the answer is no. No such evidence exists.

 The Moral Argument

 There are a number of resources that will present some version of this argument.
 I will be using one that can be found in the book “On Guard” by William Lane Craig.
-For a more in depth discussion on this argument you can check out this book or a similar description on his web site, “Can We Be Good Without God“.
+For a more in-depth discussion of this argument you can check out this book or a similar description on his website, “Can We Be Good Without God“.

 This argument goes as follows:

-- If God does not exist, objective moral values and duties do not exist.
+- Premise 1: If God does not exist, objective moral values and duties do not exist.

-- Objective moral values and duties do exist.
+- Premise 2: Objective moral values and duties do exist.

 Clarifying the Question